celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

     // MutualAdd removes a peer from the list of peers who have a bidirectional
     // peering agreement that they are protected from being trimmed, dropped
     // or negatively scored, returning a bool representing whether the given
-    // peer is protected or not. // TODO should we represent this bool as an error?
-For example, if it's still protected after the call, we can return error that it was unsuccessful.
+    // peer is protected or not.
     MutualRm(id peer.ID, tag string) bool
     // IsMutual returns whether the given peer is a mutual peer.
     IsMutual(id peer.ID, tag string) bool